danielreidy7/french-form-refactor/README.md

 ### Dependencies

-I built the form(which is non-fucntional redesign) using the following:
+I built the form(which is non-functional redesign) using the following:

 - Bootstrap 4
 - Font Awesome Icons